pyexcel/pyexcel/doc/source/index.rst

 Excel files are de-facto file format for information sharing in non-software centric organisations.
 Excel files are not only used for mathematical computation in financial institutions but also used for many other purposes in an office work environment.
-This is largely casued by wide adoption of Microsoft Office.
+This is largely caused by wide adoption of Microsoft Office.
 Comparing the existing, mathematics savvy Pandas library, this library intends to help data processing job where data extraction is more important than data analysis.
 In such context, ease of use, and low overhead is